t5mat/turnbinds/README.md

 - *rate* (default 1000) - maximum number of simulated mouse inputs per second, lower values decrease CPU usage in favor of turn smoothness
 - *sleep* (default 3500) - main loop sleep duration (measured in 100ns units, 3500 = 0.35ms), higher values decrease input polling rate and overall CPU usage

+## Anti-cheat software

+The program does not patch or inject anything into the game.

+Apart from simulating mouse input, it doesn't really do anything suspicious.

+It would be fair to say it's as bannable as an AutoHotKey script.

+Anti-cheat software can easily detect the simulation of mouse movement though, and either prevent it or prevent the program from running completely.
+This is expected, just don't actively try to use this program in unintended scenarios.

 ## Building

 Run `./build` on a Linux machine with Docker installed.